yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_reasoning_advanced.md

-# Example: off-policy / asynchronous RFT mode
+# Example: off-policy RFT mode

 Let's continue with the [previous GSM8k example](./example_reasoning_basic.md) and show some advanced features provided by Trinity-RFT, namely, off-policy or asynchronous RFT mode.